wsjung0516/ci-cd-start/README.md

 -----
 ### Considerations when connecting Backend program and Database
-1. When developing locally, if the database and backend are implemented with docker-compose, the container name of the database is used as the host name in order for the backend to interact with the database.
+1. When developing locally, when the database and backend are implemented with docker-compose, the backend program uses the database's container name as the hostname to communicate with the database.
-2. In AWS, because the containers included in one task are implemented in the same network, the address of the database is designated as localhost, so backend grogram can connect to the database withe it.
+2. When setting for a CD (Continuous Deploy) task in AWS, the backend program can connect to the database by specifying the address of the database as localhost because the containers included in one task are implemented on the same network.